 Our fat is so much more than a storage tissue for energy – it’s actually an endocrine organ – one that sends strong signals to our brains and hormonal systems.
 We used to think of fat as being quite inert, but evidence now shows that this couldn’t be further from the truth.
-Fat cells secrete signals that can alter the way our body functions.
+Fat cells secrete hormonal signals including adiponectin and leptin that can alter the way our body functions.

 As women, we all need body fat to maintain health, hormonal regulation and reproduction.
 When energy is stored in fat, the cells send out chemical messengers indicating that we have enough food in our environment to sustain us.
 Our brain engages in direct communication with our fat cells, learning from their signals when we have enough to eat – and when we need to eat more.

 Adiponectin is a protein hormone that has powerful effects on fat burning, and blood sugar regulation.
 It’s secreted by our fat cells in relatively high amounts – and leaner people secrete more of it.
 Women with PCOS, patients with obesity or predispositions to belly fat secrete less.

 After we eat a meal, our fat cells secrete a hormone known as leptin – leptin travels up to the brain, messaging that we have enough stored energy and can stop intaking food.
 When we secrete leptin after fat is stored in the post-meal state – the brain quiets its appetite centre, turning off feelings of hunger.
 Leptin does more than regulate hunger, it also activates the reproductive pathways in the brain.
 In some cases, our brains can become resistant to the fullness signals of leptin, especially if there is an excess accumulation of fat – disrupting our natural signals of hunger and satiety.

 Now, with that in mind, I’d like to introduce you to a term that is very important when it comes to understanding PCOS and it’s deepest root cause – this term is lipotoxicity.